AntonioNoack/JVM2WASM/README.md

 ## WASM2CPP

 For running my engine in pure C++ environments, I also created a transpiler from WASM text to C++.
-The performance is ok-ish, running at 150 fps on my Ryzen 7950x3D with lots of security features disabled (max-performance mode), and rendering testSceneWithUI() with a low-poly sphere.
+The performance is fine, running at 312 fps on my Ryzen 7950x3D with lots of security features disabled (max-performance mode), and rendering testSceneWithUI() with a medium-poly sphere.
-The same program runs at 417 fps in Java, and ideally would achieve 600+ fps.
+The same program runs at 308 fps in Java, so practically a tie.

 The benefit of C++ over WASM is that jumps are supported natively, so there isn't much overhead for them.
+This can be observed when the GPU isn't used much: just rendering the color of the sphere results in ~1700 fps in C++ and ~900 fps in Java.
+Also, you might have an easier time connecting to native APIs, reducing the bridge code necessary compared to Java Native Interface (JNI).

 The standard-library for running in C++ is pretty bare-bones at the moment, not being able to load files, not having network access, and having no font mechanism except the engine fallback (7-segment-like).